coderharry1/duolingo-clone/README.md

+🌍 LinguaGenius — Learn Languages the Smart Way Inspired by Duolingo.
+Built in a single Sunday sprint.

+Executive Summary
 LinguaGenius is a lightweight, production-ready language learning MVP that demonstrates how to turn a concept into a working, scalable product in hours—not weeks.
 It showcases rapid prototyping, clean React architecture, telemetry-ready UI, and a clear path to AI-powered personalisation.
 Designed for enterprise audiences (Cisco, Google, Microsoft), it can be white-labelled for L&D, onboarding, support, and global workforce upskilling.
 Problem → Solution (Enterprise Lens)
 The Problem